JuliaFinMetriX/TimeData.jl/doc.md

     [333,]    2013-05-01 -0.14498 -0.08162 -0.94057 -1.27548 -0.82415

-This will additionally show the names of the fields of any object, and also explicitly displays the time period of the data.
+This will additionally show the names of the fields of any object, and also explicitly display the time period of the data.

 To save an object to disk, simply call function `writeTimedata`, which internally uses `writetable` from the `DataFrame` package.
 In